User Guide

 How can I use HASH?

-You'll need a free account.
+You'll need to create a free account.
 You'll probably also want to install the browser extension.
 These steps and others are covered in the Geting Started guide.

 As for what you might use HASH for, this is covered in the upcoming Use Cases section of the user guide, next.